VidyaSource/neustar-ip-demo/README.md

 ##Technical Details

-The application is built with [Gradle](http://www.gradle.org/) but uses the [Wrapper](http://www.gradle.org/docs/current/userguide/userguide_single.html#gradle_wrapper), so you not have to install Gradle.
-Because of the
-Java requirement, this is a Spring MVC application with a JSP front end utilizing [Twitter Bootstrap](http://getbootstrap.com/) via [WebJars](http://www.webjars.org/).
+The application is built with [Gradle](http://www.gradle.org/) but uses the [Wrapper](http://www.gradle.org/docs/current/userguide/userguide_single.html#gradle_wrapper), so you do not have to install Gradle.
+Because of the Java requirement, this is a Spring MVC application with a JSP front end utilizing [Twitter Bootstrap](http://getbootstrap.com/) via [WebJars](http://www.webjars.org/).
 Other technologies include [Jackson](https://github.com/FasterXML/jackson-databind) for JSON serialization/deserialization,